fuzziebrain/oci-le-cert-manager/README.md

     > **IMPORTANT**
     >
-    > If you don't already have a listener setup for HTTPS, then exclude the `LISTENER_NAME` variable for now.
+    > * If you don't already have a listener setup for HTTPS, then exclude the `LISTENER_NAME` variable for now.
 Once the certificate has been deployed to the load balancer specified by the OCID, you may use that certificate to create the required listener supporting SSL communications.
+    > * You may add more than one domains to the certificate.
+Add assign them as a comma-delimited list to the `DOMAIN` variable.
 1. Generate and deploy the certificate.
 If the `LISTENER_NAME` is defined, then the new certificate will be assigned to the listener as well.
     ```bash
     $APP_HOME/cert-manager.sh -a generate -f example-com.env -p 8000